vectorgrp/sil-kit/docs/usage/replay.rst

 This will limit the replaying of trace messages with the specified direction encoded.
-For example, setting it to "Receive" will disable the normal reception of live IntegrationBus messages via the callbacks listed in the :ref:`table<table-callbacks>`  and will inject ``EthMessages`` extracted from a trace file instead.
+For example, setting it to "Receive" will disable the normal reception of live SilKit messages via the callbacks listed in the :ref:`table<table-callbacks>`  and will inject ``EthMessages`` extracted from a trace file instead.

 When starting the demo's participants, the simulation should start up and continue as before, but depending on how many messages were traced in the